ibexa/documentation-developer/docs/guide/design_engine.md

 especially when using a lot of different designs and themes.

 To work around this issue, assets resolution can be provisioned at compilation time.
-Provisioning is the default behavior in non-debug mode (e.g. `prod` environment).
+Provisioning is the default behavior in non-debug mode (for example, in `prod` environments).
-In debug mode (e.g. `dev` environment), assets are being resolved at runtime.
+In debug mode (for example, in `dev` environments), assets are being resolved at runtime.

 This behavior can, however, be controlled by the `disable_assets_pre_resolution` setting.